enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 My First App
 ************
-*This guide will lead you through the required steps to build the "Hello World" app for Enonic XP*
+*This guide will lead you through the required steps to build the "Hello World" app for Enonic XP.*

 In this tutorial, you will learn how to initialize new application projects and deploy them.
 We will create a simple website that displays a list of countries and cities with a Google map of each city.
 Upon completion, you will be familiar with content types, page and part